 There is nothing more fascinating for the automotive soul than the fluent curves of the French automotive design in the 1930s.
 The relatively small series of Talbot-Lago Teardrop coupes was a pinnacle of the art deco era.
 Pure coach building art that reminds us of the endless optimism and the limitless possibilities that the future held.

 Toni Lago was a spectacular man.
-Even though the Italian entrepreneur and engineer was a friend of Mussolini he condemned fascism.
-That’s why his head was really desired by the paramilitary blackshirts.
+Even though the Italian entrepreneur and engineer was a friend of Mussolini, he condemned fascism.
+That’s why the paramilitary blackshirts desired his head.
 And that’s why Toni Lago always had a hand grenade in his pocket.
 Once he had to use it when the restaurant he ate in was attacked.
 A waiter died, Toni Lago throws the grenade and successfully escaped.
 This wasn’t his last clash with the fascist which later ruled an entire continent.

-The car was sold as bare chassis and the body was supplied by independent coachbuilders.
+The car was sold as bare chassis, and independent coachbuilders supplied the body.
 Antonio Lago, born and raised in an artistic family he was bold and always eager for attention.
 That’s why he contacted Figoni and Falaschi for a short series of his T150 newly launched model.
-The design should be brave, spectacular and mesmerizing.
+The design should be brave, spectacular and mesmerising.
 Figoni and Falaschi delivered as nothing before.
-They started their art deco aerodynamic designs with Delahaye but Talbot-Lago T150 became the epitome of streamlined automotive luxury that took over the automotive world in mid 30`s and early 40s.
+They started their art deco aerodynamic designs with Delahaye, but Talbot-Lago T150 became the epitome of streamlined automotive luxury that took over the automotive world in mid 30`s and early 40s.

 Unfortunately, Gerouges Paulin was executed by the Nazis because of his collaboration with the French resistance.
 Later, his wife found out a message to her within his documents.
 It stated “I love you.
 Do not revenge me.”

-This is the story of Talbot-Lago Teardrop coupes.
-Cars carefully kept in museums and private collections.
+The story of Talbot-Lago Teardrop coupes is now carefully kept in museums and private collections.
 Pieces of automotive design art which today easily win Concours d’Elegance shows held on both sides of Atlantic.
 Because they are nothing less than eternal art deco beauties.